 Tobacco Wood Flooring Design Ideas

 Tobacco pine wood flooring has an interesting history that results in a beautifully, unique patina and durable hardwood floors.
 This solid wood features rich shades of brown that can’t be easily replicated, as well as undertones of the wood’s original honey color.
 Adding these wood floors to your home or business will give you an interior that stands out among the rest, and durability that has lasted for years.
 Here are 4 design ideas for incorporating antique tobacco pine into your home or next diy project.

-Rich mixed tones add to the warmth
+1. Rich mixed tones add to the warmth

-Tobacco wood stair treads, risers and handrail
+2. Tobacco wood stair treads, risers and handrail

-Tobacco wood pine floors
+3. Tobacco wood pine floors

-Using the interior joists, boards and beams found in the buildings, flooring and other design elements are carefully crafted to have the appearance only found in woods that have been exposed to the elements for decades.
+Only found in specific buildings within certain regions of the country tobacco hardwood flooring is rare indeed, making it a unique product that is sought after and only available in limited quantities.
+Using the interior joists, boards and beams found in the old buildings, tobacco pine flooring and other design elements are carefully crafted to have the appearance only found in woods that have been exposed to the elements for decades.
 Warm brown tones combined with hints of gold and red hues make this wood very attractive and timeless.

-Wide widths and long lengths
+4. Wide widths and long lengths

 Tobacco wood pine floors can be installed as both narrow and wide plank flooring.
 Wide plank floors can make a room look larger and have gained popularity in contemporary spaces.
 Combine the wide plank style with longer plank lengths and these hardwood floors make your space look expansive.
 Antique tobacco pine that has been reclaimed from old structures may have more patterns, nail holes, and saw marks that could make the floor design appear busy.
 Wide planks can help to space out some of the patterning to create a design that’s interesting without being overwhelming.